Augmentations are Sheaves: Some exact sequences

 \end{lemma} Note the symplectomorphism $\varphi_{H,\varepsilon}$ gives an identification $\hfp(L_-,L)\cong \hfp(L,L_+).$ Further, each of these spaces contains an element isomorphic to the identity of the middle term, and we denote them respectively by $id_+,id,id_-.$

-\begin{lemma} Let $M$ be a real analytic manifold and let $\coeffs$ be a commutative ring; let $X = M\times \bR_z$, let $F\in Sh_c(X;\coeffs)$ correspond to $L$ above under the microlocalization equivalence \cite{N,NZ}, and let $F_+, F_-$ correspond to $L_+,L_-$.
+\begin{lemma} Let $M$ be a real analytic manifold and let $\coeffs$ be a field; let $X = M\times \bR_z$, let $F\in Sh_c(X;\coeffs)$ correspond to $L$ above under the microlocalization equivalence \cite{N,NZ}, and let $F_+, F_-$ correspond to $L_+,L_-$.
 Then the following quasi-isomorphisms also hold due to microlocalization:

 \end{lemma}

 Let $\Lambda\in J^1(\bR_x) \subset T^{\infty,-}(\bR_x\times \bR_z)$ be a Legendrian knot (or link) with front diagram basepointed at all right cusps and with Maslov potential $\mu$.
 First recall that from \cite{STZ} and Theorem \ref{thm:main} of the present paper we have the following triangle of equivalences: